Shirvin Zeinalzadeh

 Graduate Teaching Associate - School of Politics and Global Studies

-Shirvin Zeinalzadeh is a graduate teaching associate at the School of Politcs and Global Studies at Arizona State University.
+Shirvin Zeinalzadeh is a graduate teaching associate at the School of Politics and Global Studies at Arizona State University.

 A distinguished academic with a diverse career that spans diplomacy, media, and law enforcement.
 Hailing from the UK, Shirvin began his career in diplomacy, where he developed a profound expertise in Iran and the wider Middle East, specialising in nuclear diplomacy, regional conflict and security.

-Shirvin regularly appears across media platforms commentating on security and conflict in the Middle East.
-With over 20 years of academic and professional experience in the region, he is considered a veteran expert on the topic, frequently called upon to provide insight and analysis on unfolding events and long-term trends shaping the region.
+Shirvin regularly appears across media platforms, including the BBC, Fox News, The Conversation, The Independent and The Financial Times, commenting on security and conflict in the Middle East.
+With over 20 years of academic and professional experience, he is considered a veteran expert on the topic, frequently called upon to provide insight and analysis on unfolding events and long-term trends shaping the region.

 Other academic interests and specialities include the European Union, the Conflict in Northern Ireland, Intelligence and National Security and Authoritarian Regimes.